Lauvøya, Åfjord

-Lauvøya is an island in the municipality of Åfjord in Trøndelag county, Norway.
+Lauvøya is an island in Åfjord Municipality in Trøndelag county, Norway.
 It is located about 4 km northeast of the village of Lysøysundet, near the mouth of the Åfjorden.

 The island is connected to the mainland by a 1 km long causeway.
 The island is located south of the islands of Linesøya and Stokkøya.
 There are about 25 inhabitants on the 2.5 km2 island.